Paul Goldschmidt Player Props: Cardinals vs. Cubs

 Cubs Pitching Rankings

-- Cubs pitchers combine to give up 28 home runs (0.8 per game), the third-fewest in the league.
+- The Cubs allow the fourth-fewest home runs in baseball (31 total, 0.9 per game).

-- Stroman gets the start for the Cubs, his eighth of the season.
-He is 2-2 with a 2.18 ERA and 38 strikeouts through 41 1/3 innings pitched.
+- Steele gets the start for the Cubs, his eighth of the season.
+He is 5-0 with a 1.45 ERA and 36 strikeouts in 43 1/3 innings pitched.

-- In his most recent outing on Wednesday against the Washington Nationals, the right-hander tossed six innings, allowing one earned run while surrendering five hits.
+- The lefty last appeared on Friday against the Miami Marlins, when he threw seven innings, allowing one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.